 I was hired by Jamestown-Yorktown Foundation to design the exhibit The Great Charter and the General Assembly: Founding a Legacy in 1619 at the Capitol Visitor Center in Richmond, Virginia.
-The exhibit was on display from January to December 2019.
-A traveling version of the exhibit was also created, in the form of eight pop-up banners.
+In addition, I designed a traveling version of this exhibit in the form of eight pop-up banners.
+Both exhibits were on display from January to December 2019.

 Working with a team of curators from both Jamestown-Yorktown Foundation and the American Evolution™ team, I created elevations, designed signage, met with potential fabricators, and supervised the installation of the exhibit.